electricbookworks/electric-book/_docs/images/external-media.md

 ### Testing new images with remote media

 Sometimes, you want to test a new image (e.g. an SVG you're editing iteratively).
 Once it's committed to version control, the image will load from a remote-media repo, which is served online.
 But you don't want to commit the new image to version control until you've got it right.
+You also don't want to spin up an entire separate media repo just to test a few new images.

 So you need to load the testing version temporarily, to see it in place, while you work on it.

 To do this, create a fresh copy of the Electric Book template for testing with.
 Unless your book is in its repo's `book` folder, rename the `book` folder in the testing template to match the name of your book.
 Let's say it's called `spacepotatoes`.
 Put *only* your testing image in `spacepotatoes/images/_source`.
 Then, as you would with any book, process the images using the command `npm run eb -- images -b spacepotatoes`.
 You should now have generated copies of your testing images for each output format in `spacepotatoes/images/`.